prasanaworld/puppeteer-screen-recorder/README.md

 > - **followNewTab** : Boolean value which is indicate whether to follow the tab or not.
 Default value is true.

-> - **fps**: Numeric value which state no.of Frames per second in which the video should be recorded. default value is 25.
+> - **fps**: Numeric value which denotes no.of Frames per second in which the video should be recorded. default value is 25.

 > - **ffmpeg_Path**: String value pointing to the installation of [FFMPEG](https://ffmpeg.org/).
 Default is null (Automatically install the FFMPEG and use it).